yingweiwo

 Additional Infomation

-Idoxuridine is used in the treatment of keratoconjunctivitis caused by herpes simplex virus (HSV). /Not included in US product label/
+Iodinoside is used to treat keratoconjunctivitis caused by herpes simplex virus (HSV). /Not included in the US product label/

-Idoxuridine has no effect on accumulated scarring, vascularization, or progressive loss of vision that may result from the infection.
-It also has no effect on corneal inflammation that may follow HSV keratitis when the virus is absent, nor on adenoviral keratoconjunctivitis. /Not included in US product label/
+Iodinoside is ineffective against scarring, vascularization, or progressive vision loss that may result from infection.
+It is also ineffective against post-viral HSV keratoconjunctivitis and adenoviral keratoconjunctivitis. /Not included in the US product label/

 Drug Warnings

-Patients sensitive to iodine or iodine-containing preparations may be sensitive to this medication also.
+Patients with a hypersensitivity to iodine or iodine-containing preparations may also be hypersensitive to this drug.

 Pharmacodynamics

-In chemical structure idoxuridine closely approximates the configuration of thymidine, one of the four building blocks of DNA (the genetic material of the Herpes virus).
-As a result, idoxuridine is able to replace thymidine in the enzymatic step of viral replication or "growth".
-The consequent production of faulty DNA results in a pseudostructure which cannot infect or destroy tissue.
-In short, by pre-empting a vital building block in the genetic material of the Herpes simplex virus, Herplex-D topical solution destroys the infective and destructive capacity of the viral material.
-The virus infected cell may only be attacked during the period of active synthesis of DNA.
-This occurs early in the development of the Herpes simplex lesion, but at different times in different cells.
-Therefore, ideally, the affected area should remain saturated with the antiviral agent.
+The chemical structure of idoxuridine is very close to that of thymidine (one of the four building blocks of DNA, the genetic material of herpesviruses).
+Therefore, idoxuridine can replace thymidine in viral replication or “growth.”
+The resulting defective DNA forms a pseudostructure that cannot infect or destroy tissue.
+In short, Herplex-D topical solution disrupts the infectivity and destructive capabilities of the herpes simplex virus by pre-interfering with key components of its genetic material.
+Virus-infected cells can only be attacked during the active DNA synthesis phase.
+This occurs early in the development of herpes simplex lesions, but at different times in different cells.
+Therefore, ideally, the affected area should be kept saturated with antiviral agents.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.